Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Outline of the Proof of Theorem

-We now highlight how to embed a mesh on a $K$-NN graph generated under Assumptions \ref{as1}--\ref{as3}.
-This construction will then be used in the next subsection in order to upper bound the MSE of the $K$-NN-FL estimator.
+We start by discussing how to embed a mesh on a $K$-NN graph generated under Assumptions \ref{as1}--\ref{as3}.
+This construction will then be used in the next sections in order to derive an upper bound for the MSE of the $K$-NN-FL estimator.

 The embedding idea that we will present appeared in the flow-based proof of Theorem 4 from \cite{von2010hitting} regarding commute distance on $K$-NN-graphs.
 There, the authors introduced the notion of a valid grid (Definition 17).
-For a fixed set of design points, a grid graph $G$ is a valid grid if, among other things, $G$ satisfies the following: (i) The grid width is not too small, in the sense that each cell of the grid contains at least one of the design points. (ii) The grid width is not too large: points in the same or neighboring cells of the grid are always connected in the $K$-NN graph.
+For a fixed set of design points, a grid graph $G$ is valid if, among other things, $G$ satisfies the following: (i) The grid width is not too small, in the sense that each cell of the grid contains at least one of the design points. (ii) The grid width is not too large: points in the same or neighboring cells of the grid are always connected in the $K$-NN graph.

-The notion of a valid grid was introduced for fixed design points, but through a minor modification, we construct a grid graph that with high probability satisfies the conditions of valid grid from \cite{von2010hitting}.
+The notion of a valid grid was introduced for fixed design points, but through a minor modification, we construct a grid graph that with high probability satisfies the conditions of a valid grid from \cite{von2010hitting}.
 We now proceed to construct a grid embedding that for any signal will lead to a lower bound on the total variation along the $K$-NN graph.

-Given $N \in \mathbb{N}$, in $ [0,1]^{d}$ we construct a $d$-dimensional grid graph $G_{lat} = (V_{lat}, E_{lat})$, i.e., a lattice graph, with equal side lengths, and total number of nodes $|V_{lat} | \,=\, N^d$.
+Given $N \in \mathbb{N}$, in $ [0,1]^{d}$ we construct a $d$-dimensional grid graph $G_{ \text{lat} } = (V_{\text{lat}}, E_{\text{lat}})$, i.e., a lattice graph, with equal side lengths, and total number of nodes $|V_{\text{lat}} | \,=\, N^d$.
 Without loss of generality, we assume that the nodes of the grid correspond to the points